zazuko/cube-creator/README.md

 We use Cypress to run UI e2e tests.

 To simplify the tests, we circumvent authentication in the app.
-For that, the following variables need to be set in `.local.env` before running the UI:
+For that, the following variables need to be set in `.env` before running the UI:
 ```
 VUE_APP_E2E=true
 VUE_APP_X_USER=john-doe